 7. Fast food restaurants

 It’s the tried and true method of bathroom emergency when traveling.
 Fast food places are always accessible and reliable.
 The cleanliness of the restroom may be questionable depending on the chain, the day and the quality of management.
 But when you’ve got to go, fast food eateries are suitable emergency locations.
 Most of the fast food places on the strip don’t have parking options, so you can’t pull in and go.
 But if you’re on foot, look for the familiar signs.

 Chains that may be accommodating in downtown Gatlinburg (but no guarantees) include Subway, Johnny Rockets and Dunkin’ Donuts.
 For good measure, buy a drink or a cookie while you’re there.
-Just drink it slow so you don’t find yourself in the same situation within the next hour or two.
+Just drink it slowly so you don’t find yourself in the same situation within the next hour or two.

 6. The public restroom across from Ole Red

 Near the intersection of US Routes 321 and 441, right across the street from Ole Red is a large, clean public restroom, which we frequently target when we come to town.
-It’s an optimum spot because after a long car ride, it’s nice to have the family stop and freshen up before embarking on our walking adventure through town.
+It’s an optimum spot because, after a long car ride, it’s nice to have the family stop and freshen up before embarking on our walking adventure through town.
 Plus there’s a parking lot right beside it.
 It’s equally convenient for travelers on foot with its close proximity to other popular walkable attractions like Anakeesta.

 5. The Mountain Mall

 The Mountain Mall is a shopping center located at the intersection of River Road and the Parkway (the large brown building near Anakeesta, directly across from the Subway).
-The collection of shops offers a wide variety of knick-knacks and a great place to slip in and get a little relief without having to ask some kid behind the counter, if there’s a public toilet.
+The collection of shops offers a wide variety of knick-knacks and a great place to slip in and get a little relief without having to ask some kid behind the counter if there’s a public toilet.

 4. The public restroom near Ripley’s Aquarium

 There’s also a public restroom along Greystone Heights Road outside at the Ripley’s Aquarium.
 It’s nothing fancy.
 Let’s call it utilitarian.
 But if you park in the city garage behind the aquarium, it’s a solid option.

 2. Reagan Terrace Mall

 Located near the Gatlinburg Wine Cellar, Reagan Terrace Mall features such Gatlinburg staples as the Pepper Palace, the Chicken Hut and mini golf and games.
 It’s also a solid option for public restroom use.
 It is in the relatively public bathroom-rich lower part of the strip.
 Still, it’s a great option.

 1. The Village Shops